landiluigi746/projectify/README.md

 - **Frontend-cli setup**:

 🖥️ Compile and run the cli frontend:

+**Windows**
+It's highly recommended to use Visual Studio 2022.
+Open the frontend-cli folder directly in VS, let it generate CMake files and then compile the app.

+**Linux**:
 ```bash
 cd frontend-cli
 # if you want to build in a different build type, change this value